-Executive Presence – the sound and feel you generate among your team and organization.
+Executive Presence – the sound and feel you generate among your family, team, and organization.
 Executive presence, I’ll define, lies on the opposing end of executive stress.
 First, I invite you to become aware that focusing on stress perpetuates a stressful experience, and you subsequently exude a stress-filled presence.
 Learning and practicing the ability to generate and exude a calm and serene presence is what I’ll define as executive presence.

 According to an Integra Survey, 62 percent end the day with work-related neck pain.
 To make matters worse, more than half said they often spend 12-hour days on work-related duties, and an equal number frequently skip lunch because of the stress of job demands.